-Where Supreme Court nominee Brett Kavanaugh stands on key issues
+Where Brett Kavanaugh stands on key issues

-The confirmation battle over Brett Kavanaugh, President Donald Trump's pick to fill the Supreme Court vacancy created by retiring Justice Anthony Kennedy, is set to intensify when hearings on his nomination start Tuesday before the Senate Judiciary Committee.
+The Senate confirmed Brett Kavanaugh, 53, to the Supreme Court on Saturday, where he could easily serve for more than two decades and change how the nation's laws are interpreted.
+He replaces centrist conservative Justice Anthony Kennedy, who retired this summer.

-Kavanaugh, 53, currently serves as a judge on the powerful US Court of Appeals for the District of Columbia Circuit.
-Here's where he stands on some hot-button issues:
+Here's where Kavanaugh, who was a judge on the US Court of Appeals for the DC Circuit for 12 years, stands on some hot-button issues:

 Abortion